 During the past 30 years, a multidrug-resistant typhoid strain called H58 has emerged and spread in many parts of Asia and sub-Saharan Africa, displacing other typhoid strains and significantly changing typhoid epidemiology.
 In addition to multidrug resistance, this strain has also shown reduced fluoroquinolone susceptibility.

-Extensively drug-resistant (XDR) typhoid has emerged in Pakistan, which is responsible for an outbreak that has been ongoing since 2016.
+Extensively drug-resistant (XDR) typhoid emerged in Pakistan in 2016.
 These strains are resistant to five classes of antibiotics, leaving only one effective oral antibiotic for treatment.
-Since 2016, more than 10,000 people have been diagnosed with XDR typhoid.
+Most typhoid cases in Sindh Province are now XDR.

 Climate Change, Disasters, & Refugees